Skip to content

 • Our vision: People realize they are connected, inspire and lift each other up.

 Did you notice that all the 11 principles are related?
 The minimalist perspective opens up a new universe.
-We wish you a minimalist adventure as exciting as the one we are experiencing.
+I wish you a minimalist adventure as exciting as the one I am experiencing.

-We are happy to discuss the Minimalism Manifesto with you.
-Send us your feedback.
-Let's keep updating the principles together.
+I’m very happy to discuss the Minimalism Manifesto with you.
+Send me your feedback.
+Let’s keep updating the principles together.
+If you support the Manifesto you are welcome to spread it and sign it.

 Jasmin Mittag

-A big thank you goes to Alejandro, Alican, Andrew, Björn, Chris, Daniel, Francesca, Haidar, Judith, Natalia, Kieran and Sina who put a lot of effort into adding their ideas to the first version of the manifesto.
+A big thank you goes to Alejandro, Alican, Andrew, Björn, Chris, Francesca, Haidar, Judith, Natalia, Kieran and Sina who put a lot of effort into adding their ideas to the first version.
 Every single comment from you has improved the Minimalism Manifesto.
 Thanks a lot!

 ▽ LET’S EXCHANGE IDEAS